hphelion/documentation/cli.unix.2.compute.md

     -----END RSA PRIVATE KEY-----
     Created key pair 'mykeypair'.

-To add a new key pair and save it to a file:
+To add a new key pair and save it to a file, run:

     $ hpcloud keypairs:add mykeypair2 --output
     Created key pair 'mykeypair2' and saved it in a file at '/home/terry/.hpcloud/keypairs/mykeypair2.pem'.

-For additional information, you can take a look at the [Accessing Servers with Managed Key Pairs](/cli/unix/articles/managedkeypairs/) page.
+For additional information, see [Accessing Servers with Managed Key Pairs](/cli/unix/articles/managedkeypairs/).

-To add a new key pair by importing public key data:
+To add a new key pair by importing public key data, run:

     $ hpcloud keypairs:import mykeypair3 <public key data>
     Imported key pair 'mykeypair3'.

-To list the private keys for which the CLI has information:
+To list the private keys for which the CLI has information, run:

     $ hpcloud keypairs:private
     cli_test_key1
     cli_test_key3
     cli_test_key4

-To add a private key to the keys for which the CLI has information:
+To add a private key to the keys for which the CLI has information, run:

     $ hpcloud keypairs:private:add newkey ./private.pem
     Added private key '/home/terry/.hpcloud/keypairs/newkey.pem'.

-To display the location of a private key associated with a server:
+To display the location of a private key associated with a server, run:

     $ hpcloud keypairs:private:location winserv4
     /home/terry/.hpcloud/keypairs/1664306.pem

-To remove a private key:
+To remove a private key, run:

     $ hpcloud keypairs:private:remove newkey
     Removed private key '/home/terry/.hpcloud/keypairs/newkey.pem'.

-To remove an existing key pair:
+To remove an existing key pair, run:

     $ hpcloud keypairs:remove mykeypair
     Removed key pair 'mykeypair'.

 ##Server Commands## {#ServerCommands}

 Newer versions of the CLI track private keys and the keys associated with servers so you can access those servers without manually specifying the key files.
-You can use the `[keypairs:private](/cli/unix/2/reference#keypairs/)` commands to manage these private keys.
+Use the `[keypairs:private](/cli/unix/2/reference#keypairs/)` commands to manage these private keys.

-To list servers:
+To list servers, run:

     $ hpcloud servers

-To list one or more servers (you can specify the servers by name or ID):
+To list one or more servers (you can specify the servers by name or ID), run:

     $ hpcloud servers mongo 1083654

-To add a new server specifying an image and a flavor:
+To add a new server specifying an image and a flavor, run:

     $ hpcloud servers:add myserver 100 -i 227
     Created server 'myserver' with id 'a376d55d'.

-If you  `preferred_flavor` and `preferred_image` are defined in your account file, you do not need to specify them on the command line:
+If `preferred_flavor` and `preferred_image` are defined in your account file, you do not need to specify them on the command line.
+Run the command as follows:

     $ hpcloud servers:add sameold
     Created server 'sameold' with id 'b0245877'.

-To add a new server (specifying a flavor, an image, a keyname and a security group):
+To add a new server (specifying a flavor, an image, a keyname and a security group), run:

     $ hpcloud servers:add myserver 100 -i 227 -k mykey -s mysecgroup
     Created server 'myserver' with id '9d678495'.

-To add a new persistent server (specifying a flavor, a bootable volume, a keyname and a security group):
+To add a new persistent server (specifying a flavor, a bootable volume, a keyname and a security group), run:

     $ hpcloud servers:add bat large -i 5575 -v bootable -k brat Created server 'bat' with id '2f574231'.

-There is also an article about creating and [Accessing Servers with Managed Key Pairs](/cli/unix/articles/managedkeypairs).
+Information at the following link provides information about creating and [Accessing Servers with Managed Key Pairs](/cli/unix/articles/managedkeypairs).

-To display the console of a server:
+To display the console of a server, run:

     $ hpcloud servers:console cli_test_srv1
     Console output for cli_test_srv1: